okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Policy Rules conditions

-The following conditions may be applied to the Rules associated with App Sign On Policy:
+The following conditions may be applied to the rules associated with an app sign on policy:

 * [People Condition](#people-condition-object)